-- Whenever possible, avoid removing trees and shrubs or cutting tall grass, all of which provide important habitat for frogs, snakes and many other animals.
+- Whenever possible, avoid removing trees, fallen wood, natural debris, and shrubs or cutting tall grass, all of which provide important habitat for frogs, snakes and many other animals.

 - Preserve natural wetlands, creeks and shoreline areas, as these provide critically important habitat for most amphibian and turtle species.

 - Create or maintain rock piles, which provide habitat for snakes.
-For more information on creating a snake hibernaculum, contact John Urquhart at email@example.com.
+For more information on creating a snake hibernaculum, contact email@example.com.